Ethanyzc/spring-boot-vue/README.md

 Backend: Springboot, MyBatis-Plus, Java
 Frontend: Node.js, Vue CLI, Element-UI
 Database: MySQL
-Thank you to the content creator for their hard work!
-Please give a thumbs up and share if you find it helpful!

 I. Creating the Backend Project
 Create a folder.
 Open the folder in IntelliJ IDEA.